Superlinear-Insights/api_logger/README.md

 ## Configuration

-By default, the gem works without any configuration.
-However, you can customize its behavior by creating an initializer (`config/initializers/api_logger.rb`):
+Configure which hosts to log by creating an initializer (`config/initializers/api_logger.rb`):

 ```ruby
 ApiLogger.configure do |config|